ErikBjare/Futarchio/README.md

 ## About
-For more info and reading material, check out the wiki.
+For info, the Vision, ToDos and inspirational reading material, check out the wiki.